-Winnie Mandela to be laid to rest in state funeral
+Winnie Mandela to be laid to rest in Soweto

 Madikizela-Mandela was married to Nelson Mandela for 38 years, including the 27 years he was imprisoned on an island near Cape Town.

-While Mandela was imprisoned at Robben Island, she became his voice, providing regular updates to followers hungering for every little detail on his life.
+While Mandela was imprisoned at Robben Island, she became his voice, providing regular updates to followers hungry for every little detail on his life.

 When Mandela left prison in 1990, she stood next to him, one hand clasped in his as they raised their free hands clenched in fists -- a moment memorialized in a photo that became a symbol of his freedom.